top of page

 Audio quality is just as important as video in live streaming.
 Phone microphones are designed for close-range voice capture and often pick up background noise, wind, or echo.
 This can distract viewers and reduce engagement.

 Professional live streaming uses dedicated microphones, mixers, and audio processing tools to deliver clear, balanced sound.
-This level of sound quality keeps viewers focused and improves the overall experience and is usually far better than the audio that people experience on site.
+This level of sound quality keeps viewers focused and improves the overall experience.
+It is usually far better than the audio that people experience on site.

 Stable Internet Connection and Bandwidth Management